Debt Collector Harassment in Massachusetts

 Step 1: Know Your Rights

-If you think Massachusetts debt collectors are harassing you, then it’s important to become familiar with the Basics of the Fair Debt Collection Practices Act.
+If you think debt collectors are harassing you, then it’s important to become familiar with the basics of the Fair Debt Collection Practices Act.
 The FDCPA was passed in 1977 to protect consumers from collection agencies.
 If a debt collector violates any of the harassment or misrepresentation rules, the victim has a right to sue the collector for violation of the FDCPA.

 Step 2: Collect Records